 Jennet Conant, the author of The Irregulars: Roald Dahl and the British Spy Ring in Wartime Washington (2008) argues that Ernest Cuneo, who worked for British Security Coordination, was "empowered to feed select British intelligence items about Nazi sympathizers and subversives" to friendly journalists such as Ingersoll, Walter Winchell, Drew Pearson, Walter Lippmann, Dorothy Thompson, Raymond Gram Swing, Edward Murrow, Vincent Sheean, Eric Sevareid, Edmond Taylor, Rex Stout, Edgar Ansel Mowrer and Whitelaw Reid, who "were stealth operatives in their campaign against Britain's enemies in America".
 Cuneo also worked closely with editors and publishers who were supporters of American intervention into the Second World War.
 This included Arthur Hays Sulzberger (New York Times), Henry Luce (Time Magazine and Life Magazine), Helen Rogers Reid (New York Herald Tribune), Barry Bingham (Louisville Courier-Journal), Paul C. Patterson (Baltimore Sun) and Dorothy Schiff (New York Post).

-Ingersoll felt so strongly about this issue that he established Picture Magazine (PM) in New York City.
+Ingersoll felt so strongly about this issue that he established the PM newspaper in New York City.
 With the financial backing of another supporter of intervention, Marshall Field III, the newspaper began on 18th June, 1940.
-In its first editorial, that appeared on the front page, Ingersoll wrote: ""We are against people who push other people around" and demanded support for the Allies in the Second World War.
+In its first editorial, that appeared on the front page, Ingersoll wrote: "We are against people who push other people around" and demanded support for the Allies in the Second World War.
 It accepted no advertising in an attempt to be free of pressure from business interests.
-It also made use of large photographs and the cartoons of Theodor Geisel ( Dr. Seuss).
+It also made use of large photographs and the cartoons of Arthur Szyk and Theodor Geisel (Dr. Seuss).

 PM managed to achieve a circulation of 200,000, however, without the ability to carry advertising, it could only survive with the sponsorship of Marshall Field III, who now owned Chicago Sun, another pro-intervention newspaper.
 Thomas E. Mahl, the author of Desperate Deception: British Covert Operations in the United States, 1939-44 (1998) has argued: "PM never attracted enough circulation to make money, but it was a wonderful propaganda vehicle despite its small circulation.
 In September, 1940, Field bought out the other backers for twenty cents on the dollar."
 In a declassified report from British Security Coordination it listed PM as "among those who rendered service of particular value".

 After the United States entered the Second World War, Ingersoll, aged 41, joined the US Army.
 Ingersoll wrote about his experiences in his book, Top Secret (1946).
-He returned to Picture Magazine after the war but it was forced to close in 1948.
+He returned to PM after the war but it was forced to close in 1948.

 PM never attracted enough circulation to make money, but it was a wonderful propaganda vehicle despite its small circulation.
 In September, 1940, Field bought out the other backers for twenty cents on the dollar.